abougouffa/one-tab-per-project/README.md

 This can also be set to a function that receives the buffer, and return non-nil if we should allow the tab creation.

+#### `otpp-find-file-integration`

+When non-nil, if a file is opened, switch to its project and tab.
+Create the tab if the project isn't already open.

 #### `otpp-override-commands`

 A list of commands to be advised in `otpp-override-mode`.